ARAldhafeeri/MeridianDB/README.md

 # MeridianDB

-A state-of-the-art serverless, AI-first agent collaboration platform, powered by Cloudflare workers and integrated with solutions like D1, KV storage, Vectorize and R2.
+A state-of-the-art serverless, AI-first federated vector-graph database that enables agent collaboration through fine-grained memory-sharing access and takes agent collaboration and personalization to another level by enabling continuous learning, powered by Cloudflare workers and integrated with solutions like D1, KV storage, Vectorize, and R2.
+Hono, React, and software engineering wizardry.

 ## 🚀 Core Features